 Rutgers Map v2 (second generation):

-Rutgers Map v3 (third generation) - main manuscript is in preparation:
+Rutgers Map v3 (third generation) - main manuscript is in preparation for submission in 2017:

 Nato, AQ, Buyske, S, and Matise, TC.
 2012.
 The Rutgers map: A third-generation combined linkage-physical map of the human genome.
 Human Genetics Institute of New Jersey Second Research Day.
 Life Sciences Building, Rutgers University, Piscataway, NJ, USA.
 18 April 2012.